 Also rich in lutein, zeaxanthin, as well as vitamin C, are the leafy greens your mother did her best to make you eat.
 She had an eye for the good stuff when it comes to optical health, with cabbage, trendy kale and spinach ranking well here.

-Another one in the lutein and zeaxanthin category, Kiwi fruit has long been touted as a “superfood” and is a tasty consideration as part of a healthy diet.
-What’s more, Kiwi will keep for up to 40 days in the fridge, and you can double that total when keeping them in a Liebherr BioFresh compartment.
+Another one in the lutein and zeaxanthin category, Kiwi fruit has long been touted as a “superfood” and is a tasty consideration as part of a healthy diet and ocular nourishment in particular.
+What’s more, kiwi will keep for up to 40 days in the fridge, and you can double that total when keeping them in a Liebherr BioFresh compartment.

 You almost certainly expected carrots to make an appearance in an article about eye health, and for good reason.
 Carrots contain an abundance of both vitamin A and beta-carotene (which provides the famous orange colour of course).
 Vitamin A plays an essential role in vision and is a component of a protein called rhodopsin which aids the retina’s absorption of light.
 If you’re not keen on carrots, try sweet potato instead for an alternative source of beta-carotene along with vitamin E.